Gluten Free Coconut and Matcha Cream Cake

 However, I do know a little bit about cakes, so while most people buy their green tea to drink, I wanted to show a lesser known side (although one that is rapidly catching on) of using matcha.

 I couldn’t wait to see if the tea powder was as vivid as I’ve seen in pictures, and I have to say, it really is.
-Peeking inside the packet, I was greeted by a stunning colour that seemed impossible to have been created from something entirely natural.
+I peeked inside and was greeted by a stunning colour that seemed impossible to have been created from something entirely natural.

-Regular readers will know how much I adore nature’s colours and avoid anything artificial like the plague, so the thought of making something a beautiful bright green was more than a little thrilling.
+Regular readers will know how much I adore nature’s colours, especially blackberry frosting, and avoid anything artificial like the plague.
+So, the thought of making something a beautiful bright green was more than a little thrilling.

-One concern I did have was that the pretty colour might dullen during the baking process, but if anything, it deepened to an emerald green which was accentuated by the white of the cream and coconut on top.
+One concern I did have was that the pretty colour might lose its vibrancy during the baking process.
+If anything, it deepened to an emerald green.
+This was accentuated further by the white of the cream and coconut on top.

 I’ve tried lots of cake during my lifetime.
 Lots.
 But I really had no idea how the green tea matcha was going to influence the taste of this one.